Kairi Hojo to Kairi Sane – Evolution of the Pirate Princess

 Finally in 2016, Kairi did win another singles championship in Stardom, as she defeated Santana Garrett for the Wonder of Stardom Championship.
 She would go on to hold the belt for over a year and laid waste to a number of talented wrestlers along the way, including Viper, Nixon Newell, Jungle Kyona, and Konami.
 By the spring of 2017, rumors were already spreading that Kairi was leaving for WWE, and she finally confirmed in May of 2017 that she was departing Stardom.
 On her way out, she lost the Wonder of Stardom Championship to Mayu Iwatani, who was set to become the new Ace of Stardom.
 Over the course of five years, Kairi Hojo had nine total title reigns in Stardom and left as one of the most popular female wrestlers in Japan.
 In late June, she was introduced to WWE fans as Kairi Sane, as the next stop in her journey officially began.

 Stardom is an ‘idol’ promotion, meaning that their wrestlers frequently do modeling-style photobooks.
 Over the course of her career, Kairi Hojo took part in many photobooks, including ones with her tag team partners as well as solo photobooks.
 She also participated in a photo shoot for Weekly Playboy Magazine in May 2017.
+Please note that the Weekly Playboy Magazine is not affiliated with the American magazine and does not include nudity.
 Here are a list of her photobooks/photo spreads I have reviewed for the website, you can click on their names to go to the review:

 I have also compiled a list of Kairi Hojo matches that I would highly recommend.
 It is not a complete list, and a lot more great Kairi Hojo matches can be seen on Stardom-World.com, but I still think it will help new fans.